Abstinence as political act: 4B feminism's 'four nos' – DW – 11/25/2024

 "So, at this point, when influencers are screaming slogans like 'your body, my choice' all over the internet, the next logical step is something like the 4B movement."

-The comments Christine is referring to were uttered by far right, white supremecist influencer Nick Fuentes just after Trump's election win.
-They sparked outrage but they are more than just words.
+The comments Christine is referring to were uttered by far-right, white supremecist influencer Nick Fuentes just after Trump's election win.
+They sparked outrage but are more than just words.

 According to the National Intimate Partner and Sexual Violence Survey, two-out-of-ten women in the US are raped at some point in their lives, and almost half experience sexual violence other than rape.